gs1/EPCIS/Implementation Guideline/Section5dot9.md

 | | `type` | `AlarmCondition (CBV`) |
 | | `uriValue` | URI, e.g. https://example.com/alarmCodes/temperatureExceeded |

-In contrast to the previous example, the event accommodates the (optional) `sensorMetaData` field, which in turn contains a reference (the Web URI is a valid GS1 Digital Link URI leveraging a custom (here: "example.com) domain, `253` denotes the GS1 Application Identifier for the Global Document Type Identifier) to an electronic document including the business rule(s) upon which the EPCIS event was captured.
+In contrast to the previous example, the event accommodates the (optional) `sensorMetadata` field, which in turn contains a reference (the Web URI is a valid GS1 Digital Link URI leveraging a custom (here: "example.com) domain, `253` denotes the GS1 Application Identifier for the Global Document Type Identifier) to an electronic document including the business rule(s) upon which the EPCIS event was captured.
 The company may decide to also insert additional attributes such as `deviceID` or `deviceMetaData` into this element, if applicable.

 Apart from the actual temperature value (exceeding the predefined threshold), the `sensorElement` contains a second `sensorReport` element accommodating an alarm value, expressed as a URI.
 The latter consists of a custom value - a future GS1 working group may define standard vocabulary for alarm/error code values for this application domain.